bazelbuild/bazel/site/docs/cpp-use-cases.md

 **NOTE:** If the destination already contains a `BUILD` file, you can leave out the `build_file` attribute.

-Then create `gtest.BUILD`, a `BUILD` file used to compile Google Test.
+Then create `gtest.BUILD` and a empty `BUILD` in project root directory, a `BUILD` file used to compile Google Test.
 Google Test has several "special" requirements that make its `cc_library` rule more complicated: